Nested radical: Landau's algorithm

-In 1989 Susan Landau introduced the first algorithm for deciding which nested radicals can be denested.
+In 1989 Susan Landau introduced the first algorithm for deciding which nested radicals can be denested and denesting them when possible.
 Earlier algorithms worked in some cases but not others.
-Landau's algorithm involves complex roots of unity and runs in exponential time with respect to the depth of the nested radical.
+Landau's algorithm is based on field theory, Galois theory, and polynomial factorization over algebraic field extensions.
+It runs in exponential time with respect to the depth of nested radicals.